-Machine Chest Fly: How To Do, Muscle Worked, Benefits
+Machine Chest Fly: How To Do, Muscles Worked, Benefits

 This exercise provides a smooth and controlled movement, resulting in a more focused and intense workout.
 It is used in strength training and bodybuilding routines to build bigger and stronger chest.

-When you push the handles together, the chest muscles are contracted, and the weight of the machine provides resistance.
+When you push the handles together, the chest muscles are contracted, and the machine’s weight provides resistance.
 This creates micro-tears in the muscle fibers, which then repair and grow during rest periods, resulting in muscle hypertrophy.

-The angle at which you perform the machine chest fly can impact the muscles that are targeted, such as the upper, middle, and lower chest.
+The angle at which you perform the machine pectoral fly can impact the targeted muscles, such as the upper, middle, and lower chest.

 How Does The Machine Chest Fly Work